pingcap/docs/sql-statements/sql-statement-show-master-status.md

 # SHOW MASTER STATUS

-`SHOW MASTER STATUS` statements displays the latest TSO in the cluster.
+The `SHOW MASTER STATUS` statement displays the latest TSO in the cluster.

-## 示例
+## Examples

 {{< copyable "sql" >}}